vega/vega-lite/site/tutorials/gettings_started.md

 permalink: /tutorials/getting_started.html
 ---

-This tutorial will guide you how to write a visualization specification in Vega-Lite.
+This tutorial will guide through the process of writing a visualization specification in Vega-Lite.
 We will walk you through all main components of Vega-Lite by adding each of them to an example specification one-by-one.
 After creating the example visualization, we will also guide you how to embed the final visualization on a web page.

 * TOC
 {:toc}